How to implement Google Shopping images that give the best conversions

 It's common sense that you want your product to be as clear and understandable as possible.

-Google recommends (note: not requires) that your product should take up no less than 75% of the image and to be displayed on a white background.
+Google recommends (note: not requires) that your product should take up no less than 75% of the image, but not more than 90% and to be displayed on a white or transparent background.

 Call me old fashioned, but as a shopper skimming through multiple product listings, I'm more likely to go for the simpler image above than the busier example below.